kyma-project/kyma/docs/kyma/docs/036-inst-update.md

   kubectl delete pod -n kyma-installer {INSTALLER_POD_NAME}
   ```

-## Update Kyma Installer on a cluster deployment
+## Update the Kyma Installer on a cluster deployment

 - Build a new image for the Kyma Installer:
   ```